 Another influence on Mexican wedding dresses is the modesty required by the Catholic Church.
 If you plan to marry in a Catholic church, you will want to dress with respect for the sacredness of a religious ceremony.
 Traditional Mexican wedding gowns for church or cathedral weddings usually have three-quarter length sleeves and a high neckline.

-- Offered by BHLDN, the all-lace Rena Dress contains three-quarter sleeves and a modest neckline.
-Costing $550, the dress' multi-tiered skirt is reminiscent of traditional Mexican cultural influences, thereby combining church and cultural influences.
-It comes in sizes extra small through large.
+- Offered by Kite & Butterfly, the all-lace Rena Dress contains three-quarter sleeves and a modest neckline.
+Costing about $600, the dress' multi-tiered skirt is reminiscent of traditional Mexican cultural influences, thereby combining church and cultural influences.
+It comes in sizes extra small through double extra large.

 To make your own wedding dress, consider this Butterick pattern, which costs about $12.
 The pattern is for a long-sleeved, high-necked wedding dress.
 The dress' modest neckline and sleeves make it perfect to wear in a Catholic church, while the lace embellishments on its sleeves reflect Spanish influences.
 Although the back of this dress is made of lace, you can easily modify the dress to use a non-revealing fabric.